 Cons:

-• Proprietary parts can be expensive and hard to source outside Culligan’s service network
+• Proprietary parts can be expensive and difficult to source outside Culligan’s dealer service network

 • Locked-in service agreements in some cases